We find the best local adventure guides

 Shira Camp, Kilimanjaro.
 Lightweight tents are used to avoid damaging porters' backs!

-Making wild mountains accessible
+Making wild places accessible

 Trekking in places like the Himalayas can seem very intimidating.
 The mountains are remote, the routes are challenging, and it can be hard finding expert advice on what to bring (and what will just weigh you down).